Reactions after Biden announcement on Armenian genocide

-Following are reactions to the statement by U.S. President Joe Biden on Saturday formally recognising the 1915 massacres of Armenians in the Ottoman Empire as genocide.
-The historic declaration could further damage frayed ties with NATO ally Turkey. read more
+(Reuters) -Following are reactions to the statement by U.S. President Joe Biden on Saturday formally recognising the 1915 massacres of Armenians in the Ottoman Empire as genocide.
+The historic declaration could further damage frayed ties with NATO ally Turkey.

 TURKISH FOREIGN MINISTRY STATEMENT